-Aeroderivative gas turbines are lighter weight variations of gas turbines.
-Despite calling them gas turbines, the fuel source for these devices is not really gas.
+The aeroderivative gas turbine is a lighter weight variation of a gas turbine.
+Despite being classified as a gas turbine, the fuel source for the aeroderivative turbine is not really gas.
 Actually, they are designed so that fuel and air are mixed and then ignited to achieve the desired output.
-The design of gas turbines is comprised of a compression device to facilitate the taking in of air and compressing it (the 'gas' in this case) and then applying heat by means of a burner.
+The design of gas turbines is comprised of a compression device to facilitate the taking in of air and compressing it (the “gas” in this case) and then applying heat by means of a burner.
 The resulting flow of hot air is used as the source of powering the turbine.
 Today, these are typically designed to make use of a combustion process that is continuous as opposed to the intermittent nature of automotive combustion engines.
-Gas turbines have a long history of use with successful commercial applications in the late 1930s.
+Gas turbines have a long history of use with successful commercial applications since the late 1930’s.

-From an engineering perspective, the design of gas turbines is simpler than the more commonplace piston engines.
-These units have essentially one moving part.
-Where the complexity comes into the picture is in the high degree of exactness required in the manufacture and the materials used in their construction.
-Also, some of today's designs will employ multiple shafts as well as hundreds of blades.
+From an engineering perspective, the design of the gas turbine is less complicated than the more commonplace piston engine.
+These units have essentially one moving part, however, the complexity is in the high degree of exactness required in the manufacturing and the materials used in their construction.
+Also, some of today’s designs will employ multiple shafts as well as hundreds of blades.

-One area of widespread use of aeroderivative gas turbine technology is in aviation.
-Here the power harnessed by the turbine is used to power a compressor.
-The hot air that exits the turbine is used for thrust by forcing the air into the atmosphere via and exhaust nozzle.
+One area of widespread use of aeroderivative gas turbine technology is in aviation where the power harnessed by the turbine is used to power a compressor.
+The hot air that exits the turbine is used for thrust by forcing the air into the atmosphere via an exhaust nozzle.

-For gas turbines that are not being used in aircraft or other aviation related devices, the turbine uses some of its power to source the compression device and the power that is left goes to drive an energy conversion device.
-These conversion devices could be a generator or perhaps a propeller on a vessel.
+Gas turbines that are not being used in aircraft or other aviation related devices use some of their power to source the compression device.
+The power that is left goes to drive an energy conversion device, which could be a generator or perhaps a propeller on a vessel.
 Turbines that are used for generating electrical power can be small enough to be mounted on trucks for mobile implementations or enormous projects that require months to build.